Bell Bottom Country

-Bell Bottom Country is the second major label studio album by American country music singer-songwriter Lainey Wilson.
-Her fourth album overall, it follows 2021's Sayin' What I'm Thinkin' and was released via BBR Music Group on October 28, 2022.
+Bell Bottom Country is the fourth studio album by American country singer Lainey Wilson.
+Released on October 28, 2022, by BBR Music Group, the album serves as the follow-up to her third studio album, Sayin' What I'm Thinkin' (2021).
 It was preceded by the single "Heart Like a Truck".
 Sonically, the album combines country with elements of '70s rock, funk and soul.

+It won Best Country Album at the 66th Annual Grammy Awards, Album of the Year at the 58th Academy of Country Music Awards, and Album of the Year at the 57th Annual Country Music Association Awards.

 Background

 Wilson co-wrote all of the album's sixteen tracks, with the exception of a cover of "What's Up?", originally recorded by 4 Non Blondes, which Wilson had been performing during her live shows.
 Sonically, the album has been described as "country at its core", with elements of '70s rock, funk and soul.